AdobeDocs/campaign-classic.en/help/workflow/using/using-aggregates.md

    Leave the **[!UICONTROL Remove duplicate rows (DISTINCT)]** option checked.

-## Step 2: Linking the recipients and the aggregation function result {#step-2--linking-the-recipients-and-the-aggregation-function-result}
+## Step 2: Link the recipients and the aggregation function result {#step-2--linking-the-recipients-and-the-aggregation-function-result}

 To link the query dealing with recipients to the query carrying out the aggregation function calculation, you must use a schema edit activity.